JKHeadley/rest-hapi/README.md

 ## Using the plugin

 As rest-hapi is a hapi plugin, you'll need to set up a hapi server to generate API endpoints.
 You'll also need to set up a [mongoose](https://github.com/Automattic/mongoose) instance and include it in the plugin's options when you register.
-Below is an expample nodejs script ``api.js`` with the minimum requirements to set up an API with rest-hapi:
+Below is an example nodejs script ``api.js`` with the minimum requirements to set up an API with rest-hapi:

 ```javascript
 'use strict';